sujith-eag/task_app_backend/src/api/admin/subjects/README.md

   - Works with `teacher-assignments` for assignment validation
   - Works with `management` for enrollment validation
   - Affects `reports` when subject data changes

+## Auth & Session (cookie-first)

+- Browser sessions use an httpOnly cookie named `jwt` set by the server.
+The cookie is authoritative; clients must not read or forward the raw JWT value from JavaScript.
+- Server middleware precedence: cookie.jwt -> Authorization header (for non-browser clients) -> body token.
+Use the canonical middleware from `src/api/_common/middleware` (import `protect`, `isAdmin`/RBAC helpers).
+- Client examples below use a central `apiClient` configured with `withCredentials: true`.
+If using fetch directly, include `credentials: 'include'`.

 ## Performance Considerations